-Allergy-friendly: dairy-free, gluten-free, grain-free, and paleo
+Allergy-friendly: This easy gluten-free crumble is dairy-free, gluten-free, grain-free, and paleo-approved.

 Ingredients and Substitutions